 When disaster strikes, externally supplied power may be lost for hours.
 Bandwidth connections may be limited or intermittent.
-The Phoenix’s special-purpose operating system comprises a set of core CPU, memory, storage, and networking technologies that support business continuity and disaster resilience in any source connected to it.
-These technologies help ensure that data is protected for as long as needed and then transferred to the remote site as soon as possible—regardless of external post-disaster circumstances.
+The Phoenix’s special-purpose operating system comprises a set of core CPU, memory, storage, and networking technologies that support continuous application availability in any source connected to it.
+These technologies help ensure that data is protected and transferred to the remote site as soon as possible—regardless of external post-disaster circumstances.

 When Axxana’s Phoenix system goes into disaster mode, PhoenixOS™ optimizes technology usage to ensure system availability throughout disaster recovery.
 The operating system turns off devices that aren’t in use.
 It switches to the most conservative communication protocols.